-We are very pleased to introduce Goldatzel and the Groß family to the Terry Thiese portfolio.
+We are very pleased to introduce Goldatzel and the Groß family to our German portfolio.
 The estate’s history dates back to 1600’s and is named for a particularly prestigious parcel near the village of Johannisberg in the Rheingau.
 The current proprietors of this 12-hectare estate form a true family winery.
 Gerd and Andrea Groß work side-by-side with their son Johannes and daughter Katrin, crafting wines that reflect the unique terroir of their vineyard holdings in this very famous section of the Rheingau.
 Johannes represents a dynamic and sustainable future for the estate.
 After finishing his studies at Geisenheim, Germany’s most preeminent school of viticulture & enology, he returned to the family domaine with new ideas while still being deeply committed to the traditions of the house and the legacy of Rheingau Riesling.

 Goldatzel believes this “classic” style is best preserved through traditional winemaking and respectful viticulture.
 Each single parcel is treated as a distinct and unique expression of place and vinified separately, so winemaking techniques differ slightly from one wine to another.
 Generally speaking ambient yeasts are used and whole-cluster pressing is standard.
 Elevage is in stainless steel or used casks depending on the site and the wines are bottled on the younger side to preserve primary fruit character.